foundations-fall-2016/session2/README.md

 Uncomment `display: none` so the popover div is initially hidden.

-Add a new rule to the css:
+Add a new utility rule to the css:

 ```css
 .showme {